ULHPC/tutorials/bio/snakemake/README.md

     """
 ```

 If we want to rerun the workflow to compare different options, we need to delete the output files, otherwise snakemake will not run the steps again.
-Since we want to do a bit of testing, let's define a rule that removes all the output:
+Since we want to do a bit of testing, let's define a rule that removes all the output.
+Add the following to the end of your `Snakefile`:

 ```python
 rule clean: